Miele vacuum cleaners rated

 By Matthew Knight

-We reveal if Miele vacuum cleaners are as reliable as claimed, and whether they'll keep your home dust-free.
+We reveal whether Miele vacuum cleaners are as reliable as claimed, and if they'll keep your home dust-free.

 Put us to the test